-If you haven’t seen Butterfly Kisses yet make sure you check it out!
-In my opinion it is better than The Blair Witch Project (1999), especially on second viewing, and is certainly better than many others who have tried and produced substandard attempts at this subgenre of horror.
+If you haven’t seen Butterfly Kisses (2018) yet make sure you check it out!
+In my opinion it is better than The Blair Witch Project (1999), especially on second viewing, and is certainly better than the many substandard attempts at this subgenre of horror.

 FF: How did you come to be a director… Did you have any roles within the film industry that led to that position, which is so often the case?